Altua/docs/policies/production-data-in-non-production.md

 Data masking or anonymization must remove or replace values that could identify a customer, user, device, account, or business record.

-Masked or anonymized datasets must be reviewed to confirm that re-identification risk is not reasonably possible in the intended non-production environment.

 ## Approved testing data sources

 Non-production environments must use data from approved sources such as: